Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey

 QC, paired with AI, presents new ways to tackle location and tracking tasks in UAV networks \cite{done-second-wucheng-7-ok}.
-In \cite{done-second-wucheng-7-ok}, a DRL approach was proposed for controlling vertical take-off and landing aircraft in the presence of wind disturbances.
-The tracking control problem was framed as MDP.
-To enhance control accuracy despite wind disturbances, various wind fields were incorporated into the learning environment to broaden exploration and mimic the impact of winds on flight control.
-To ensure both tracking accuracy and practical implementation, a quantum-inspired experience replay strategy was introduced based on QC principles.
-This strategy featured a preparation operation scheme to foster exploration and accelerate convergence, along with a depreciation operation method to enhance sample diversity and bolster system robustness.
+In \cite{done-second-wucheng-7-ok}, a DRL approach is proposed for controlling vertical take-off and landing aircraft in the presence of wind disturbances.
+The tracking control problem is framed as MDP.
+To enhance control accuracy despite wind disturbances, various wind fields are incorporated into the learning environment to broaden exploration and mimic the impact of winds on flight control.
+To ensure both tracking accuracy and practical implementation, a quantum-inspired experience replay strategy is introduced based on QC principles.
+This strategy features a preparation operation scheme to foster exploration and accelerate convergence, along with a depreciation operation method to enhance sample diversity and bolster system robustness.

-Previous efforts to locate and track devices relied on sensors or GPS, which was practical for scenarios like indoor person tracking with only a cellphone.
-Existing solutions for such an application typically utilize received signal strength (RSS) to analyze the location, but faces a challenge of scalability to worldwide and algorithm complexity.
-The work \cite{10274098} provided a fast matching quantum fingerprinting algorithm by calculating the quantum cosine similarity between online RSS vector at an unknown location and each RSS vector in the cellular fingerprint.
-Its efficiency was validated in the testbed IBM Quantum Machine Simulator and cellular BSs.
+Previous efforts to locate and track devices relies on sensors or GPS, which is impractical for scenarios like indoor person tracking with only a cellphone.
+Existing solutions for such an application typically utilize received signal strength (RSS) to analyze the location, but face challenges of scalability to worldwide and algorithm complexity.
+The work \cite{10274098} provides a fast matching quantum fingerprinting algorithm by calculating the quantum cosine similarity between online RSS vector at an unknown location and each RSS vector in a cellular fingerprint.
+Its efficiency is validated in the testbed IBM quantum machine simulator and cellular BSs.
 While it is an innovative approach, the matching accuracy can be further enhanced by utilizing channel state information (CSI) instead of RSS.
 However, acquiring CSI presents a practical challenge due to hardware limitations.
-Moreover, RSS, while commonly used, is susceptible to noise factors like pedestrian interference, which is not accounted for in the solution.
+Moreover, RSS, while widely used, is susceptible to noise factors like pedestrian interference, which is not accounted for in the solution.